kelvinkissi/Credit-Risk-Resampling/README.md

 ---

+In the first four models we undersampled, oversampled and did a combination of both to try and determine which model is best at predicting which loans are the highest risk.
+The next two models we resampled the data using ensemble classifiers to try and predict which which loans are high or low risk.
+In our first four models our accuracy score is not as high as the ensemble classifiers and the recall in the oversampling/undersampling/mixed models is low as well.
 I would recommend using this model to predict the creditworthiness of borrowers, because it has over 95% accuracy in predicting the outcome of the repayment of the initial loan.
 That accuracy range could be easily molded into a business risk profile to ensure sufficient capital flow for the lenders to remain in business/make a profit.